jnunyez/synchronization/README.md

 gm-1-du4-ldc1-tsync-fwcqq                 5/5     Running   0          20s
 ```

 The pod above includes the timing solution for T-GM clock.
-The diagram below illustrates the resulting Silicom TimeSync software deployment in the OpenShift worker node equipped with an STS card.
+The diagram below illustrates the resulting Silicom Time Sync software deployment in the OpenShift worker node equipped with an STS card.

 ![Timing Stack](imgs/tgm-1pod.png)